 That said, I remain a big fan of refurbished Apple gear, especially when it.
 That's because Apple routinely offers iPhones, Macs and other stuff for less than the price of new -- but still exactly as good as new.
 Ah, but here's the challenge: How can you find out when adds something you want?
 And what if you're looking for a particular model or configuration not offered by Apple proper?
 Where can you find third-party deals on refurbs?

 Simple: Head to RefurbMe.
-Born a few years ago as a simple catalog of Apple's own clearance items, the site now offers all manner of refurbished Apple products from many sources, like Best Buy, Apple, Gazelle and Target.
+Born years ago as a simple catalog of Apple's own clearance items, the site now offers all manner of refurbished Apple products from many sources, like Amazon, Back Market, Gazelle and Mac of All Trades.
 Even better, it can alert you when a particular item becomes available.

-So, for example, if you happened to be looking for an unlocked iPhone 5s with at least 32GB of storage, RefurbMe would quickly steer you to a JemJem option priced at $249.
-(Whether or not that's a smart buy is topic for debate; just saying you can find it easily.)
+So, for example, if you happened to be looking for an unlocked iPhone XR ($500 at Best Buy), you'd quickly see that the lowest price comes from Back Market.
+(Whether or not that's a smart buy is open to debate; just saying you can find it easily.)

-Just keep in mind that RefurbMe is merely aggregating all refurbished Apple products under one roof.
+Keep in mind, too, that RefurbMe is merely aggregating all refurbished Apple products under one roof.
 The product conditions, warranties and other factors can vary greatly from one seller to the next, so it's up to you to do your homework.

-Even so, I consider this a useful tool for anyone seeking to save money on Apple gear.
+Nevertheless, I consider this a genuinely useful tool for anyone seeking to save money on Apple gear.